Prathamesh-V-Kirad/DSA/README.md

 ## About Me

 Hello!
-I'm [Prathamesh Vinay Kirad], a passionate programmer with a keen interest in data structures and algorithms.
+I'm Prathamesh Vinay Kirad, a passionate programmer with a keen interest in data structures and algorithms.
 I created this repository to document my journey through learning and mastering DSA concepts.
 By sharing my solutions and explanations, I hope to help others who are on the same path.

 ## Repository Overview